Statement of British Values

 and this definition has been used in the Independent School Standards since January 2013.
 This definition remains the same in the new standards.

-Should you feel that the school is not meeting this requirement, you should contact the school office and request to express your concerns with the Headteacher.
+Should you feel that the school is not meeting this requirement, please contact the school office and request to express your concerns with the Headteacher.
 Likewise, if you feel that anyone working at the school is, intentionally or otherwise undermining these values, you should report this to the Headteacher.

 Developing the skill base required to access/share information, make/express decisions and apply themselves to society and the world.
 These include the understanding and use of money, effective writing and reading skills, collaborative work, to discuss and research ideas and concepts, and gain a broad and balanced understanding of the society in which they live.
 Aspects of study beyond core skills include historical and geopgraphical context of the United Kingdom, incorporating local and national evolution, as well as international comparisons.